 On the downside, cash basis accounting can be deceptive.
 Recording income when received rather than when billed can make a slow month seem busy and vice versa.
 It also means that cash basis accounting can’t be used to track invoices that a business receives or sends.
 A separate tracking system is needed for invoices in order for them to be accurate on your balance sheet.

-With accrual basis accounting, income is recorded when earned and expenses recorded when incurred.
+, income is recorded when earned and expenses recorded when incurred.
 This allows small business owners to better track the performance and profitability of their business

 However, accrual basis accounting can make it harder to detect cash flow problems, since funds are being recorded that have yet to be received.
 This can lead to paying taxes on income the business has yet to earn.
 Accrual basis accounting is more labor-intensive since it requires all invoices and bills to be entered into the system before the end of each month.